mediatum/mediatum-docs-en/docs/source/introduction.rst

 General concepts
 ^^^^^^^^^^^^^^^^

-A mediatum instance comprises collections, directories and data nodes.
+A mediaTUM instance comprises collections, directories and data nodes.
 Metadata can be added and edited for all data items.
 Role-based access control allows a fine-grained manipulation of who can see or edit data nodes.